adedomin/CSC335-Assignments/HW6/hw6.md

 Number of Multiplications
 -------------------------

-not much different from the iterative looping solution.
+It's not much different from the iterative looping solution.
-It is still $n$.

 $$
 \begin{aligned}